RduMarais/LibreKast/README.md

 python manage.py runserver
 ```

 > Note that this step runs an ASGI server.
 If you are used to deploy WSGI server, this involves a few differences !!
+Especially when dealing with sockets, be sure to install `uvicorn[standard]` and not `uvicorn` to deal with these.gti

 Go to http://127.0.0.1:8000/.
 This is where Django starts server by default